galenyip/getdata-project/CodeBook.md

 ### Non Sensor Reading related
 - Subject: refers to the subject being studied (1-30) in the experiments

-- ActivityName: refers to 1 of the six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed during the experiments
+- ActivityName: refers to one of the six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed during the experiments

 ### Sensor Reading related